ARES logo used by permission

 The ARRL web site

 Please join the American Radio Relay League today.
 Please note that ARES is a program of the ARRL.
-With the exception of the EC,
+With the exception of the EC, it is not a requirement that ARES members belong to the ARRL, but it is encouraged by the EC.

 The ARRL web site featuring ARES.